abubakar2029/GreenScan-AI-Powered-Sustainable-Product-Recommender/README.md

 Our mission is to empower consumers to make responsible, eco-conscious choices using the power of artificial intelligence.

-📸 Key Feature: Product Image Analysis
+#📸 Key Feature: Product Image Analysis
 - Users upload a product image (e.g. a shampoo bottle, packaged food, or plastic item)
 - AI model identifies the product using image classification
 - The system checks the sustainability rating of that product
 - Displays eco-score (e.g. Green, Average, Not Sustainable)
 - Recommends eco-friendly alternatives

-🚀 Features
+#🚀 Features
 - 📷 Upload product image for AI analysis
 - 🔍 Sustainability rating based on database & ML models
 - ♻️ Alternative recommendations (with product links & tags)
 - 📊 Track how many sustainable choices user made
 - 🌍 Educational tips for eco-living
 - 📱 Mobile-optimized UI

+#🧠 Inspiration
+Many users want to choose sustainable products but don’t know how to verify them.
+We wanted to make this process as simple as clicking a photo — powered by AI — to get instant feedback and better options.
+GreenScan solves this by turning your camera into a green lifestyle assistant.